 Read PostgreSQL CASE with examples.

-You can remove the column(s) from a view in PostgreSQL only by recreating the VIEW as needed because there is not any direct way to drop the column(s) from a view.
+You can remove the column(s) from a view in PostgreSQL only by recreating the VIEW as needed, because there is no direct way to drop the column(s) from a view.

 DROP VIEW view_name;